I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 How to enter the BIOS of a laptop or computer

-How to enter the bios correctly:
+How to enter the BIOS correctly:

 • For Award, use the Del (Delete) or Ctr+Alt+Esc key.